Forest practices Civil Penalties

 The Forest Practices Rules prescribe how to conduct forest practices such as logging, road building, and applying chemicals in ways that protect public resources.
 When operators or landowners do not follow the rules, the department issues enforcement orders and may also issue a civil (monetary) penalty.

-Forest Practices Civil Penalties Status as of April 23, 2013 (8KB PDF)
+Forest Practices Civil Penalties Status (8KB PDF)